This article explains Data Catalogs and their use with host-based data sets.

-- You cannot currently (securely) access more than one Catalog at a time - an attempt to open a 2nd Catalog, concurrent, will fail.
+- You cannot access more than one protected Catalog at a time - an attempt to open a 2nd Catalog, concurrently, will fail.

 - When you Login to SSProtect, if the Trigger File for a configured/ discovered Catalog is not present, cannot be accessed (for any reason), and/ or cannot be verified as an SSProtect'd item, the Catalog will be removed from the Bulk Conversion Catalog Detail List.
 Re-discovery requires Refresh Login and adjustments to the inhibiting dynamic.

-- You cannot edit or modify a Catalog configuration, in any way, without Remove/ Release and re-creation of the modified Catalog.
+- You cannot edit or modify the scoped content (Data Path details) of a Catalog without Remove/ Release and re-creation of the modified content.

 - At present, there is no way to Restore Catalog content, since :Recover ignores Catalog details.

 - You must establish a Login Session before attempting to access a Catalog - if the Managing App accesses the Trigger File and you don't already have an established SSProtect Session, unlike the case with other managed items, SSProtect will not prompt you for Login credentials and proceed: Access will simply fail (though you can close the Managing App, Login to SSProtect, and retry).